sylvain-reynaud/picard_scraper/README.md

 On Linux :

-`source venv/bin/activate` if you a venv.
+`source venv/bin/activate` if you have a venv.

 `scrapy crawl plats -o out.csv -t csv`